-Dougie Pincock - flute, whistle
+Dougie Pincock - flute and whistle

 Dougie started piping at primary school in Barrhead, where his head teacher was Iain MacFadyen's brother John.
 After a successful career in junior competition, he became involved in the traditional music scene in 1979 when he joined the Glasgow band Kentigern.
 This led to a 7 year stretch with leading traditional group Battlefield Band, during which time he expanded his instrumental abilities to include whistle, flute, saxophone and percussion.